NeoLegends/sutp/standard/SUTP.md

 ### Serialize a segment <a name="action-serialize-segment"></a>

 Given:
-- A sequence number `n`
+- A sequence number `sA`
 - The receiving window `r`
 - A list of chunks to transfer `ch`

 ...serializing a segment is done as follows:

 1. Write segment contents to an empty binary buffer `buf`
-    1. Write base header to buffer using sequence number `n` and receiving window `r`
+    1. Write base header to buffer using sequence number `sA` and receiving window `r`
     1. Write chunks to buffer
 1. Compute CRC-32 of the current contents of `buf`
 1. Write CRC-32 sum to buffer